Southwestern Arabian foothills savanna: Geography

-The ecoregion occupies moderate elevations in the peninsula's mountainous southwest, including the Hijaz and Asir Mountains of Saudi Arabia, the Sarawat Mountains of Yemen, and the Dhofar Mountains of southwestern Oman.
+The ecoregion occupies moderate elevations in the peninsula's mountainous southwest, which include regions such as the Hejaz.

 The foothills savanna is bounded on the west and south by the Arabian Peninsula coastal fog desert, which extend along the coastal strip between the foothills and the Red Sea and Gulf of Aden.
 At about 2000 meters elevation, the foothills savanna transitions to the Southwestern Arabian montane woodlands.
 The drier Red Sea Nubo-Sindian tropical desert and semi-desert lies to the northwest along the Red Sea coast, and wraps around the north and east between the foothill savanna and the hyper-arid Arabian Desert ecoregion of Central Arabia.

 The mountains rise from the Red Sea and Gulf of Aden in a series of escarpments.
-The highest peaks are in southwest Yemen, and the mountains generally diminish in height to the north and east.
+The highest peaks are the Southwest Yemen mountains, which generally diminish in height to the north (towards Hejaz (in modern-day Saudi Arabia)) and east (towards Dhofar in modern-day Oman)).
 The rocks are generally Precambrian, and include granite, gneiss, and schist.
 In places they are overlain by areas of younger volcanic rock, known as harrats.
-The Hadhramaut and Dhofar mountains are mostly sedimentary rocks, including limestones, marls, sandstones, bauxitic clay, evaporites, shales, turbidites and conglomerates over a base of older Precambrian igneous and metamorphic rocks.
+In Hadhramaut and Dhofar, the terrain is mostly sedimentary, including limestones, sandstones, bauxite and conglomerates over a base of older Precambrian igneous and metamorphic rocks.